ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Introduction

 \paragraph{Single- and multi-index models} Multi-index models are functions of the form

-for some $r$-dimensional subspace spanned by the columns of $\mV := $ and unknown \textit{link function} $g:\mathbb{R}^r \mapsto \mathbb{R}$.
-This subspace is called a \textit{central subspace} in some papers.
+for $\vx \in \R^d$, for some matrix $\mV := \in \mathbb{R}^{d \times r}$ with linearly independent columns, and an unknown \textit{link function} $g:\mathbb{R}^r \rightarrow \mathbb{R}^D$.
+The $r$-dimensional subspace spanned by the columns of $\mV$ is often called the \emph{central subspace} associated with $f$.
 Single-index models correspond to the special case where $r=1$.
-Multiple works have explored learning such models (specifically, learning both the basis vectors and the link function) in high dimensions \citep{zhu2006fourier,xia2008multiple,yin2008successive,kakade2011efficient,liu2020learning,ganti2015matrix,ganti2017learning}.
-The link function $g$ has a domain in a $r$-dimensional space, so the sample complexity of learning these models depends primarily on $r$ even when the dimension of $\vx$ is large.
-Specifically, as noted by \citet{liu2020learning}, the minimax mean squared error rate for general functions $f$ that are $s$-H\"older smooth is $n^{-\frac{2s}{2s+d}}$, while for functions with a rank-$r$ central subspace, the minimax rate is $n^{-\frac{2s}{2s+r}}$.
-The difference between these rates implies that for $r \ll d$, a method that can adapt to the central subspace can achieve far lower errors than a non-adaptive method.
+(Like most work on single-index models, in this paper we assume that the output dimension $D=1$, but we generalize to the case that $D>1$ in \Cref{sec:vector valued functions}.)
+Multiple works have explored learning such models (i.e., learning both the central subspace and the link function) in high dimensions \citep{bach2017breaking,ganti2017learning,ganti2015matrix,gollakota2024agnostically,kakade2011efficient,liu2020learning,xia2008multiple,yin2008successive,zhu2006fourier}.
+The link function $g$ has an $r$-dimensional domain, so the sample complexity of learning these models depends primarily on $r$ even when the dimension $d$ of the inputs is large.
+As noted in \cite{liu2020learning}, the minimax mean squared error rate for general functions $f$ defined on a $d$-dimensional input space that are $s$-H\"older smooth is $n^{-\frac{2s}{2s+d}}$, while for functions with a rank-$r$ central subspace, the minimax rate is $n^{-\frac{2s}{2s+r}}$.
+The difference between these rates implies that for $r \ll d$, a method that can adapt to the central subspace can achieve far smaller function estimation errors (and hence better generalization) than a non-adaptive method.

-Two recent papers \cite{mousavi2022neural,bietti2022learning} explore learning single-index models using shallow neural networks.
-Unlike this paper, those works force the single-index structure: \citet{bietti2022learning} by constraining the inner weights of all hidden nodes to have the same weight vector, and \citet{mousavi2022neural} by initializing all weights to be equal and noting that gradient-based updates of the weights will maintain this symmetry.